JFK Assassination Forum

 If Oswald simply left the Depository because he was told there would be no more work that day and therefore decided to go to his room, why didn't he take the curtain rods with him as he traveled from the Depository to his room on Beckley?

 I don't believe for a second that Oswald went to Irving to get curtain rods.
-I believe it was a white lie to avoid having to tell a 19 years old co-worker that he was really going to try and save his marriage.
+I believe it was a white lie to avoid having to tell a 19 years old co-worker that he was really going to try to save his marriage.
 He had not seen his kids during the previous weekend and Marina was angry with him.
 It would be a valid question to ask why he did not wait until the upcoming weekend, but when matters of the heart come in to play, people are frequently not rational.
 Frazier said he loved kids.
 Not only his own, but all sorts of kids in Inving that he would play with.
 The human side of Oswald is very often ignored or simple dismissed.
 We don't know what happened between Marina and Lee from Monday to Thursday, but perhaps Oswald simply figured he couldn't wait any longer.

 Nobody knows what was in the bag Oswald carried on Friday morning, so it could easily have been a mere prop to satisfy Frazier's possible curiosity that he got rid of as soon as he entered the TSBD.
 Was that the case?
 I honestly don't know and nobody does.
 It's just a possibility which LNs will instantly dismiss.
 Some things will never change.